jannatulhashi/Superstore_Sales_Analysis_Using_Power_BI/README.md

 ### **Step 2.
 Prepare: Gathering and Preparing the Data**

-During the preparation stage, I collect the necessary data that is publicly available in Kaggle.I ensure that the dataset includes all relevant information such as sales figures, profit margins, customer demographics, and product details.
+During the preparation stage, I collect the necessary data that is publicly available in Kaggle.
+I ensure that the dataset includes all relevant information such as sales figures, profit margins, customer demographics, and product details.

 [Superstore Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)

 The dataset for this project includes a variety of sales and profit data for a Superstore.
 Here's a quick overview of the metadata: